-All M/WBE firms are required to be certified by Empire State Development (ESD) or must be in the process of obtaining certification from ESD.
-Online Certification can be found at the New York State Contract System website.
+All M/WBE firms are required to be certified by Empire State Development (ESD).
+Online Certification can be found at the

+New York State Contract System website.

 Failure to comply with the requirements of Article 15-A as set forth under this procurement and in conjunction with the corresponding contract, will result in the withholding of associated funds and other enforcement proceedings set forth under Article 15-A.